beezwax/bzBond/README.md

 ### Add a JavaScript function runner to your scripts

-In the script below we are sorting a JSON array, something that is extremely complex to code and slow to run when done natively.
+In the script below we are sorting a JSON array, something that is complex to code and slow to run when done natively.
 With bzBond we are using just a few lines of JavaScript and the script takes only 250ms to run.
 Sorted!

 <img src="perform_javascript.png" />